Key concepts

 User

 A user is an account that can log in to the KakaoCloud Console.
-A user can be assigned roles in specific projects and can also belong to one or more groups.
+A user can have roles in specific projects and also be a member of groups.

 Item | Description |